IFB Gaming

 • We conducted a Digital Skills and Needs Assessment with residents of Brandon Estate

-So, can digital unite communities and organisations towards a share vision and goals?
+So, can digital unite communities and organisations towards a shared vision and goals?
 In our operational research experience, we certainly have the data and insights to say yes!
-Digital can sustainably unite individuals and communities from the gaming paradigm towards a shared vision and goals, however, we are yet to establish whether it can from real world context.
+Digital can sustainably unite individuals and communities from the gaming paradigm towards a shared vision and goals; however, we have yet to establish whether it can from a real-world context.

-Unlike real world context where motive and motivation may differ significantly, the motive and motivation for presence in the gaming paradigm is playing and fun.
+Unlike real-world contexts where motive and motivation may differ significantly, the motive and motivation for presence in the gaming paradigm are playing and fun.

 Ensure you are following our social media channels for more updates on the efficacy and vitality of digital to sustainably unite communities.